bitlogik/OpenPGPpy/README.md

 * reset.py : resets the OpenPGP device.
 * decrypt.py : Generates an X25519 key pair that is used to DECipher data (compute X25519 ECDH).
 * sign.py : Generates a 256k1 key pair, then uses it to sign data.
+* signEd.py : Generates a Ed25519 key pair, then uses it to sign data.

-The *decrypt.py* script requires the pynacl library to check the device responses.
+The *decrypt.py* and *signEd.py* scripts require the pynacl library to check the device responses.
 This can be installed with the "dev" dependencies part of this package `python3 -m pip  install .["dev"]` or just `python3 -m pip install pynacl`.

 The *sign.py* script requires openssl binary in the user path to check the device responses.

+*sign* and *signEd* can't be used together.
+Perform a reset of the card between one and the other.

 Default PIN password for OpenPGP devices :
 PIN1 : "123456"